 - Defending over 30 cities in a state telephone tax refund claim brought by purported class representatives from an earlier federal class action and a telecommunications carrier.
 The firm successfully demurred to the complaint and continues its representation of the group on the appeal which is now pending.

 - Representing twelve redevelopment successor agencies and their associated cities in a constitutional challenge to AB 1484’s provisions that purport to allow the state Department of Finance to help itself to the agencies’ property and sales tax revenues to resolve disputes regarding enforceable obligations of the former redevelopment agencies.

-- Representing the San Diego Tourism Marketing District Corporation in cooperation with the City of San Diego in three separate Proposition 26 challenges to the renewal of a $30 million per year assessment on hotels to fund destination marketing.
+- Representing the San Diego Tourism Marketing District Corporation in three separate Proposition 26 challenges to the renewal of a $30 million per year assessment on hotels to fund destination marketing.
 We obtained dismissal of the first case on standing grounds and continue to defend the others.

 - Representing the Cities of Los Angeles and Long Beach in separate class action lawsuits that seek telephone users tax refunds based on a federal tax theory.
 Each went to the California Supreme Court and both are now pending in the trial courts.

 - Represented the City of Richmond to defend a $24 million per year dispute with Chevron regarding its business license tax, which involved the City’s taxation authority under the commerce clause of the United States Constitution.

 - Representing a city in a dispute with Southern California Gas Co. regarding the cost to relocate mains in conjunction with a freeway interchange project, which requires construing the parties’ respective obligations under the governing franchise ordinance, state statutes and master agreements with CalTrans.